-The Kinna-aweya Legal Clinic was founded in 1978 by Aboriginal people living in the District of Thunder Bay who identified the need for culturally appropriate legal services.
-The structure of the clinic and its service delivery model were designed to respond to the need to provide culturally appropriate legal services for people of Aborginal ancestry, who, because of cultural and geographic barriers, did not have access to existing traditional legal services.
+The Kinna-aweya Legal Clinic was founded in 1978 by Indigenous people living in the District of Thunder Bay who identified the need for culturally appropriate legal services.
+The structure of the clinic and its service delivery model were designed to respond to the need to provide culturally appropriate legal services for people of Indigenous ancestry, who, because of cultural and geographic barriers, did not have access to existing traditional legal services.

 Step-by-step information about legal problems.